Bobbejaanland

 “Cowboy-themed amusement park for the whole family”

 Belgium has been one of Europe’s least interesting theme park destinations for quite some time.
 Belgian parks didn’t offer world-class rides and in general, they didn’t invest much in theming either.
 Things have changed dramatically during the past few years, though.
-Bellewaerde has opened a cool new family coaster in 2020, Plopsaland is building the continent’s first Xtreme Spinning Coaster and Walibi’s Kondaa will probably attract big crowds in 2021.
+Bellewaerde is adding new rides almost every year, Plopsaland was responsible for the continent’s first Xtreme Spinning Coaster and Walibi’s Kondaa counts as one of the best Intamin coasters in Europe.
 May I describe it as the renaissance of our Belgian theme park business?
 This rebirth was actually initiated by Bobbejaanland.
 In 2019, this large amusement park near Antwerp became the proud owner of an impressive new roller coaster called Fury.

 ROLLER COASTERS

 Bobbejaanland’s newest roller coaster is Fury.
 This is a triple launch coaster and it was also built by Gerstlauer.
-That’s indeed the constructor that tortured us with Typhoon, so I was rather sceptical.
-Fortunately, Gerstlauer appears to have made significant progress over the past 15 years: all of Typhoon’s main issues were solved here.
+That’s indeed the constructor that tortured us with Typhoon, so I had some doubts about it.
+Fortunately, Gerstlauer appears to have made significant progress, as all of Typhoon’s main issues were solved here.
 The vertical lift hill was replaced by a powerful acceleration and Fury has some great inversions as well.
 In addition, I’d like to mention Fury’s smoothness and the train design.
 These trains feature comfortable lap bars and a unique gimmick: an onboard voting system.
-Yes, that’s right: vote buttons are integrated in the lap bars.
+Yes, that’s right: voting buttons are integrated in the lap bars.
 These are giving passengers the choice between a forward and a backward ride.
 The majority of votes determines which direction the train will travel.
 Fortunately, there’s need to worry if you aren’t keen on backward inversions.
 There’s a separate line that guarantees a forward ride.

 One of the park’s most iconic attractions is Revolution, an indoor coaster that opened back in 1989.
 Revolution is a well-known ride for Belgian amusement park fans.
 Still, Bobbejaanland has regularly changed its decoration and name in the past.
-The most recent transition took place in 2016, when the park implemented a virtual reality version with the name Mount Mara.
-Don’t panic if you prefer not to use VR glasses, as Revolution can still be ridden in its original form.
-I definitely have a preference for the original experience, but please don’t expect a huge thrill.
+The most recent renovation took place in 2024 and it brought Revolution back to its original theme.
+I’m pleased about this move, as Revolution counts as one of Belgium’s most recognizable classic roller coasters.
+Please don’t expect a huge thrill, though.
 The coaster has a rather monotonous layout (it’s literally an eternal turn to the left) and it’s everything but sensational.
 However, Revolution evokes such a nostalgic feeling that I actually find it a quite pleasant experience.
 A unique one as well: it’s uncommon to see a coaster train with 30 cars, isn’t it?

 Bobbejaanland currently offers 8 coaster credits, but most of them aren’t that spectacular.
 Naga Bay, for example, is just an average spinning coaster by Maurer Rides.
 It’s smooth and it’s got a great layout, but it’s literally braked to death.
 Other unexceptional rides are Speedy Bob (a classic wild mouse), Oki Doki (a custom family coaster) and a powered coaster called Bob Express.
-Vekoma’s suspended coaster Dream Catcher is also quite ordinary, but a recent overhaul of the station has had a positive influence on the ride’s appearance.
+Vekoma’s suspended coaster Dream Catcher is also quite ordinary, but a recent overhaul of the station has definitely been an improvement for the ride’s appearance.
 Besides, Dream Catcher seems to be very popular among park guests.

 WATER RIDES